Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Introduction

 \subsubsection{Proportional SDH (PSDH) model:}

-The PSDH model, or the Fine-Gray model, is a semi-parametric regression model that estimates the effect of covariates on SDH under the assumption that SDHs of different individuals are proportional to each other.
+The PSDH model, or the Fine–Gray model, is a semi-parametric regression model that estimates the effect of covariates on SDH under the assumption that SDHs of different individuals are proportional to each other.
 The PSDH model is given by \citep{fine_gray_1999}

 where $h_1^{SDH}(t|\bfx)$ is the SDH for the event of interest (WLG indexed as event $k=1$), $h_{1,0}(t)$ is a nonparametric baseline SDH for the event of interest, $\bfx$ is the vector of covariates, and $\bfbeta_1^{SDH}$ is the vector of covariate effects for the event of interest.
-Two important points to note are that: \begin{itemize} \item Since $h_1^{SDH}(t)$ and $F_1^{SDH}(t)$ are directly related, the Fine-Gray model directly models the effect of covariates on the CI, $F_1^{SDH}(t)$. \item The Fine-Gray model is expressed in terms of a single event of interest rather than all competing events.
-This is because if separate Fine-Gray models are fit for each event, the estimated covariate effects for one event inherently depend on the competing events.
+Two important points to note are that: \begin{itemize} \item Since $h_1^{SDH}(t)$ and $F_1^{SDH}(t)$ are directly related, the Fine–Gray model directly models the effect of covariates on the CI, $F_1^{SDH}(t)$. \item The Fine–Gray model is expressed in terms of a single event of interest rather than all competing events.
+This is because if separate Fine–Gray models are fit for each event, the estimated covariate effects for one event inherently depend on the competing events.
 This happens because the SDH accounts for individuals who have either not yet experienced any event or have already experienced a competing event.
 Hence, the proportionality assumption may not hold consistently across all competing events, as the risk of one event dynamically depends on the occurrence of others. \end{itemize}